palaa159/Docs/software/02-OpenBCI_Streaming_Data_Format.md

     	return newInt;
   	}

+### 32-Bit Unsigned Time Stamp

+To time stamp data, if used, is sent as a 32 bit unsigned integer representing time since the board was started in ms. We are using a different scheme to convert these values into 32 bit integers in Processing.

 ### Interpreting the EEG Data

 Once you receive and parse the data packets, it is important to know how to interpret the data so that the EEG values are useful in a quantitative way.
 The two critical pieces of information are (1) the sample rate and (2) the scale factor.